fleetdm/fleet/handbook/growth.md

 ## Promoting blog posts on social media

 Once a blog post has been written, approved, and published, please ensure that it has been promoted on social media.
-To do this:

-- If an issue already exists for the blog post, please add a "promote" task list item, and assign the issue to @DrewBakerfdm
-- If no issue exists, please create one (e.g. "Promote: YOUR BLOG POST TITLE HERE"), add it to the Growth W.I.P board (ready to resume,) and assign to @DrewBakerfdm
-- Post in _#help-promote_ Slack channel at a time of day where folks at Fleet are online.
-- **Important.** Posting to HackerNews is reserved for release posts only.

-Our social media targets include:

-- Twitter / LinkedIn / Facebook
-- Reddit
-    - r/sysadminblogs
-    - r/osquery
-    - r/netsec
-- HackerNews (reserved for release posts only)
+Please refer to our [Publishing as Fleet](https://docs.google.com/document/d/1cmyVgUAqAWKZj1e_Sgt6eY-nNySAYHH3qoEnhQusph0/edit?usp=sharing) guide for more detailed information.

 ## Fleet website